brunswickcomputing/racketmanager/docs/migration-plan.md

       - Decommissioned legacy enqueue by default.
 The legacy script js/racketmanager.js is no longer enqueued unless explicitly enabled via a PHP filter.
       - New filter: `racketmanager_enqueue_legacy` (default false).
 To temporarily roll back to legacy, add in theme/plugin: `add_filter('racketmanager_enqueue_legacy', '__return_true');`.
       - When legacy is explicitly enabled, we set `window.RACKETMANAGER_DISABLE_LEGACY = false` before loading the legacy file to re-enable legacy behavior.
+    - Stage E — Completed (2025-10-23):
+      - Removed remaining dead legacy frontend code from js/racketmanager.js, keeping only Racketmanager.loadingModal and the Stage C neutralizer block.
+      - Legacy file is gated by Stage D and not enqueued by default; if explicitly enabled, neutralizer prevents collisions.
+      - Performed a quick sanity check; modular features unaffected.
+    - Stage F — Fully decommission legacy enqueue in PHP (final removal path)
+      - Remove racketmanager_enqueue_legacy filter usage and the conditional enqueue code path in include/class-racketmanager.php (with a short, documented rollback patch kept locally).
+      - Ensure ajax_var and locale_var inline config remain injected for the module bundle only.
+      - Verify no other code paths enqueue the legacy file.
+    - Stage G — Final verification sweep (public + admin)
+      - Public features: messages, printing, matches (status/options/date/reset/results), tournaments (entries, partner, withdrawals), players (search), pricing totals, favourites, navigation/tabdata.
+      - Admin‑adjacent features: teams (order, update, admin modal), club admin roles (modal + username lookup).
+      - Check console for Stage C neutralizer warnings (should be none); fix if any remain.
+      - Validate delegated handlers work after dynamic AJAX injections (ajaxComplete hooks present where needed).
+    - Stage H — Documentation updates
+      - Update docs/migration-plan.md: mark Stage E/F as Completed with dates; summarize removals and verification.
+      - Update docs/architecture.md with the finalized “no legacy file” policy and delegated‑handler guidance; note rollback strategy removal.
+    - Stage I — Quality gates and housekeeping
+      - Add ESLint/Prettier configs (if not already) and wire into CI (qodana/ESLint run).
+      - Add a simple smoke‑test checklist to docs/tests.md for maintainers.
+      - Ensure src/js/index.js remains the single entry point; verify build settings if bundling is used.
+    - Stage J — Rollout and monitoring
+      - Tag a release; communicate deprecation/removal of legacy to stakeholders.
+      - Monitor error logs/console post‑deploy; be ready with a hotfix branch if any missed inline handler surfaces.
+    - Submission of changes for this issue
+      - Implement Stage E edits (dead code deletions) and submit PR for review (✓ when done).
     - Next stages:
       - Identify and remove any remaining dead code blocks in js/racketmanager.js once verified unused across templates.
       - Final removal of legacy file once all features are confirmed migrated.